 Prior to joining Econolite, Mr. Mathis was Vice President and General Manager at Signal Maintenance Inc. (Anaheim, Calif.).

 Mr. Mathis holds a Bachelor of Science degree in Construction Engineering & Management from the University of Southern Mississippi (Hattiesburg, Miss.).Dismiss

-Sue Burns is Econolite Group, Inc.’s Vice President of Human Resources responsible for the Company’s human resources programs, including employee development, training, relations, enrichment, benefits, and recruiting.
+Sue Burns is Econolite’s Vice President of Human Resources responsible for the Company’s human resources programs, including employee development, training, relations, enrichment, benefits, and recruiting.
 She is also responsible for ensuring organizational and employee policies develop and evolve congruently with Company growth.
 Ms. Burns has three decades of human resources management experience.